The Glenrowan Affair: A Message to Kelly

-In August 1947 Harry Southwell arrived in Benalla, Victoria, to make a movie about the Ned Kelly story, A Message to Kelly.
-It was base on a script by Melbourne journalist Keith Manzie, with Rupert Kathner as assistant director.
+In August 1947 Harry Southwell arrived in Benalla, Victoria, to make a film about the Ned Kelly story, A Message to Kelly.
+It was based on a script by Melbourne journalist Keith Manzie, with Rupert Kathner as assistant director.
 Kathner was in the area trying to raise funds for a film about Adam Lindsay Gordon.

-Southwell and Kathner formed a company, Benalla Film Productions, and raised finance for the movie.
+Southwell and Kathner formed a company, Benalla Film Productions, and raised finance for the film.
 Football star Bob Chitty, who was coaching in the region, was cast as Ned Kelly.
 Mervyn Murphy assisted with sound recording equipment.
 Despite vocal opposition from descendants of the Kellys, filming began in September 1947.

 In October, Southwell left the project and Kathner took over.
 In November Benalla announced they wanted a director to replace Kathner.

 The Glenrowan Affair

 Kathner returned in December 1947 with finance from a new company, Australian Action Pictures, intending to make his own Ned Kelly film, based on his own script.
 Australian Action Pictures was formed with capital of £25,000.
 For a time it seemed two rival Kelly films would be made in the area.
 Advertisements were printed clarifying they would be made by different people.

 Eventually Benalla Film Productions ceased production on their Ned Kelly movie and Kathner made his.
 He used Bob Chitty to play the lead but recast all the other roles, including Carlton footballer Ben Crone.

 Filming began January 1948.
 Exteriors were shot in and around Benalla.
 Studio scenes were filmed in the new studio of Commonwealth Film Laboratories in Sydney in January 1950.